 The smallest of the three former capitals of Ethiopia, Lalibela is a charming highland town surrounded by mountainous country - but it's the collection of 12th century churches which draws the crowds.

 Travel not recommended during the rainy season

 Lalibela is often the highlight of any Ethiopia tour.
-This small hillside town is known for its labyrinthine collection of ancient rock-hewn churches.
+This small hillside town is known for its labyrinthine collection of ancient rock-hewn churches, truly fascinating to visit.

 Lalibela is a charming highland town surrounded by mountainous country including Mount Abune Yoseph.
 It is the smallest of the three former capitals of Ethiopia.
-Here the main drawcard are the 13 awe-inspiring churches built during the 12th-13th centuries.
-This includes the spectacular St Georges church which is set away from the others.
+Its heyday was the 12th-13th century when 13 awe-inspiring churches built during the 12th-13th centuries are the main drawcard.
+These include the spectacular St Georges church which is set away from the others.

-These tiny pink-tinged sandstone churches are partially submerged underground and accessed via tunnels and narrow gorges.
-Unlike many World Heritage sites, these hand-crafted churches have remained in constant use ever since they were built.
+These tiny pink-tinged sandstone churches are partially submerged underground.
+You access them via tunnels and narrow gorges.
+Unlike many World Heritage sites, these hand-crafted churches are in constant use.
 Church ceremonies for white-robed pilgrims are a constant feature.
 Tourism plays second fiddle - as it should.